 A study from 2016 found that people with metabolically healthy obesity tended to be younger, female, more likely to exercise, and less likely to smoke or drink heavily.

-The concept of metabolically healthy obesity may help doctors provide individual treatment plans for people with obesity, but experts
+The concept of metabolically healthy obesity may help doctors provide individual treatment plans for people with obesity, but experts urge caution when using this term.

 The author of a 2019 article explains that although people with metabolically healthy obesity have a lower risk of developing metabolic syndrome than those with metabolically unhealthy obesity, they still have a 50–300% higher risk of developing it than those without obesity.